-Stratasys’ ambition with the Objet30 Pro is to offer the precision and adaptability of an industrial-grade rapid prototyping printer within a device with physical dimensions nearing those of an inkjet printer or office photocopying machine – a compact workhorse capable of highly detailed prints.
+Stratasys’ ambition with the Objet30 Pro is to offer the precision and adaptability of an industrial-grade fast prototyping printer within a device with physical dimensions nearing those of an inkjet printer or office photocopying machine – a compact workhorse capable of highly detailed prints.

 |Printing Area||294 x 192 x 148.6 mm|